Managing Electronic Documents in New Zealand

 As a customer in New Zealand, you can send electronic documents either by email (as attached files) or through the PEPPOL eDelivery Network.
 To promote the general adoption of PEPPOL, the authorities in New Zealand mandate that all public authorities must be able to receive electronic documents through the PEPPOL eDelivery Network.

-In New Zealand, the A-NZ standard, a variant of the Peppol BIS 3.0 Billing standard, is transitioning to the new PINT A-NZ Billing standard.
-Australia and New Zealand will collectively introduce the PINT A-NZ format, replacing ANZ Peppol BIS 3.0 in stages:
+In New Zealand, the A-NZ standard (a variant of the Peppol BIS 3.0 Billing standard) has transitioned to the PINT A-NZ Billing standard.
+Australia and New Zealand are collectively introducing the PINT A-NZ format, replacing ANZ Peppol BIS 3.0 in stages:

-• 15 November 2024 - PINT A-NZ becomes compulsory and Peppol service providers must support its transmission.
+• 15 November 2024 - the PINT A-NZ specification becomes compulsory, and Peppol service providers must support its transmission.

-• 15 May 2025 - the current A-NZ specification will no longer be maintained.
+• 15 May 2025 - the current A-NZ specification is no longer maintained.

 Important

-To start sending electronic invoices, you'll need to acquire NZBNs (New Zealand Business Numbers) from your buyers and integrate them into your bookkeeping system.
+To start sending electronic invoices, you need to acquire NZBNs (New Zealand business numbers) from your buyers and integrate them into your bookkeeping system.
 NZBNs are unique identifiers for all NZ businesses, and facilitate smoother communication and interaction.
-Eventually, NZBNs will replace other identifiers, like the Company Registration Number, becoming the primary means for businesses to engage with each other and government agencies.
+Eventually, NZBNs will replace other identifiers, like the company registration number – becoming the primary means for businesses to engage with each other and government agencies.

 The table below outlines the current regulatory states and future outlooks for B2G, B2B, and B2C (business-to-consumer) sectors.

-B2GElectronic invoicing has been possible since 2018, but is not mandatory.
+B2GElectronic invoicing has been possible since 2018, but it's not mandatory yet.

 Checkmark Supported by Document Capture

-Format change due in November 2024 to PINT A-NZ Billing.
-Transport platform stays the same.
+Format changed in 15 November 2024 to PINT A-NZ Billing.
+Transport platform remained the same.

 B2BElectronic invoicing is possible using Peppol eDelivery.